 (2) Each Lateral Access Road Licence (LARL) granted or purportedly granted pursuant to the Agreement clause 14(1)(b) before the commencement of the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Amendment Act 2010 section 7 is, and is taken always to have been, as valid as the LARL would have been if consent from each title holder in respect of the land affected by the LARL had been obtained as required by the Agreement clause 7(3).

-[Section 7A inserted by No. 60 of 2010 s.
+[Section 7A inserted: No. 60 of 2010 s.
 7.]

 Part 3 — Provisions about access to the railway constructed under the Agreement